Skip to main content

 At this stage, your advisors should be board-level candidates who you can nurture for one to two years—about the time it often takes to move the deal to LOI.
 Take the time to build a foundation of trust.

-To ensure success, make sure you’ve covered the following when working with an advisor:
+To ensure success, make sure you’ve covered the following when working with a private equity advisor:

 • Cultivate executive buy-in.
 Getting sign-off from higher ups before you get too far in the process will save you time and money.